I wouldn’t say that it’s come to fisticuffs, my love of punctuation, but I did once leave a job over the semicolon.

 “But it’s how it was taught to me!
 It’s right!”

 He pushed a blunt index finger in my face.
 “You'll do it the way I say!
 You’ll do it right, right now – tonight! – or you’ll resign right now.
 You hear me?!”

 I fixed it.
 And then I quit.

 It was a ridiculous stand to take, I realize this now.
-The semi-colon in semi-question was not the only factor that drove me out of Central Wisconsin; but it seemed, somehow, incredibly important, at the time, that I follow the rules, if only in punctuation, to the letter.
+The semicolon in semi-question was not the only factor that drove me out of Central Wisconsin; but it seemed incredibly important at the time that I follow the rules, if only in punctuation, if only this once.

 This sort of thing happens to me quite a bit, this need to stand pat when convinced I’m right.
-I may not be able to point myself North without the aid of a compass or reliably replace your spark plug wires, but I damn-sure know the things I know.
+I may not be able to point myself North without the aid of a compass or reliably replace your spark plug wires in the proper order, but I damn-sure know the things I know.